mozilla/glean/docs/user/user/pings/index.md

 ### The `ping_info` section

+Metadata about the ping itself.
+This section is included in **every** ping.

-The following fields are included in the `ping_info` section, for every ping.
+The following fields are included in the `ping_info` section.
 Optional fields are marked accordingly.

 #### `seq`